mysql/mysql-utilities/doc/man/mysqlrplcheck.rst

     Checking lower_case_table_names settings                          [pass]
     Checking slave delay (seconds behind master                       [pass]
     # ...done.

+As shown in the example, you must provide valid login information for both the master and the slave.

 To perform the same command but also display the contents of the master information file on the slave and the values of SHOW SLAVE STATUS as well as